typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-function-return-type.md

-# `explicit-function-return-type`

-Requires explicit return types on functions and class methods.

 Explicit types for function return values makes it clear to any calling code what type is returned.
 This ensures that the return value is assigned to a variable of the correct type; or in the case where there is no return value, that the calling code doesn't try to use the undefined value when it